Ireland is home to great Irish entrepreneurs. Each of these Irish entrepreneurs and their businesses are well-known across the country.

 Head-hunted by aviation supremo Dr Tony Ryan during the late eighties, O’Leary rose from being the late Tony Ryan’s P.A. to Chief Executive Officer, a position he was appointed to in 1994.

 His estimated personal fortune is estimated by Forbes to be 1.1 billion U.S. dollars.
+Check out where O’Leary ranks on an alternative listing of the most successful Irish entrepreneurs of recent memory.

 9. Denis O’Brien – Ireland’s richest native-born citizen